AlanCS/SystemTestingTools/README.md

 [<img align="right" src="https://i.imgur.com/DdoC5Il.png" width="100" />](https://www.nuget.org/packages/Polly/)

-**SystemTestingTools** (for .net core 3.1+) allows you to extend the capabilities of your tests, allowing you to run more comprehensive + deterministic tests by:
+**SystemTestingTools** (for .net core 3.1+) extends your test capabilities, providing ways to create / return stubs, allowing you to run more comprehensive / deterministic / reliable tests in your local dev machine / build tool and in non-prod environments.

-* supporting Http calls:
+* supports interception of Http (HttpClient or WCF) calls:
-    * intercepting of outgoing calls, returning stub responses
+    * before they are sent, returning stubs (ideal for automated testing)
-    * asserting outgoing calls
+    * after they are sent, where you can save the request and response (recording), log appropriately or replace bad responses by stubs (ideal for dev/test environments that are flaky or not ready)
-    * recording live outgoing calls (requests and responses)
+    * asserting outgoing calls (ie: making sure out downstream calls have SessionIds)
-* asserting logs
+* intercept logs and run asserts on them

 [Nuget package](https://www.nuget.org/packages/SystemTestingTools) | [CHANGE LOG](CHANGELOG.md)